I’ve been to many barbecue restaurants before, but I’ve never been to one like Cooper’s Old Time Pit Bar-B-Que in Fort Worth Texas.

-The beef rib was awesome — tender, full of flavour — I’ll totally order this again.
+The beef rib was excellent — tender, full of flavour — I’ll absolutely order this again.

-The beef brisket was awesome — tender, full of flavour, the bark was really nice with a nice smoke ring but a bit salty for my taste.
+The beef brisket was outstanding — tender, full of flavour, and the bark was fabulous with a beautiful smoke ring but a bit salty for my taste.

-The sausage I stole from a friend’s tray (not in the photograph) was awesome — smokey, full of flavour, nicely spiced, very meaty and not fatty… I wish I had ordered my own.
+The sausage I stole from a friend’s tray (not in the photograph) was excellent — smokey, full of flavour, nicely spiced, very meaty and not fatty… I wish I had ordered my own.

 Was it worth the price per pound?